 The man on the street is left in the dark by a Minister of Communications who does not even know that a bond is a form of borrowing.
 Government’s resulting misdescription of the NIF Bonds is best encapsulated by Stuart Young’s lack of understanding.

 Stuart Young’s blunder on CNC3 this week started when he called the assets Blueclass versus Bluechip.

 The National Investment Fund does not provide for T&T rather it provides for future borrowing of the Minister of Finance to indiscriminately borrow against future dividend payments from the underlying assets.
-What is clear is that the government is running a primary fiscal deficit; with total Public Sector debt above $100 million.
+What is clear is that the government is running a primary fiscal deficit; with total Public Sector debt above $100 billion.

 The NIF Scheme is a poorly planned regime that would result in future governments being straddled with using taxpayers funds to service debts incurred today.

 Facts on the NIF:

 Government borrowing $4 billion dollars to pay recurrent expenditure.